catafest/colab_google/README.md

   catafest_021.ipynb - BERT is a transformers model with example and sentiment-analysis;

   catafest_022.ipynb - webcam on colab with python and javascript;

+  catafest_023.ipynb - a brief introduction to the area of statistics and the python programming language;